Numerical challenges for energy conservation in N-body simulations of collapsing self-interacting dark matter halos: Results

-We find the energy for the SIDM simulation to be roughly conserved (lower panel of Fig.~\ref{fig:continue_sidm_fixed_dt}).
+We find the energy for the SIDM simulation to be roughly conserved (lower panel of Fig.~\ref{fig:continue_sidm}, the `SIDM, $\Delta t_\mathrm{SIDM}$' model).
 This is not even close to the drastic increase as found for the fiducial simulation (Fig.~\ref{fig:cdm_vs_sidm}).
 The energy seems even better conserved than in the corresponding CDM simulation.
 This might be a consequence of the much smaller time steps.
-Nevertheless, there is still a relative variation in the total energy at the level of $10^{-4}$.
+Nevertheless, there is still a relative variation seen in the total energy at the level of $10^{-4}$.
 At the same time, we find that the central density continues increasing as one would expect this for an SIDM halo in the collapse phase.

-Last we investigate the more accurate gravitational computations due to the stricter opening criterion together with the self-interactions.
-In Fig.~\ref{fig:continue_sidm_more_accurate_grav}, we show the results for a simulation employing the same fixed time step as in Fig.~\ref{fig:continue_sidm_fixed_dt} but also with the stricter opening criterion as in Fig.~\ref{fig:continue_more_accurate_grav}.
+Second last we investigate the more accurate gravitational computations due to the stricter opening criterion together with the self-interactions.
+In Fig.~\ref{fig:continue_sidm}, we show the results for a simulation (model `SIDM, $\Delta t_\mathrm{SIDM}+\alpha$') employing the same fixed time step (as model `SIDM, $\Delta t_\mathrm{SIDM}$'), but also with the stricter opening criterion as for the `CDM, $\Delta t_\mathrm{CDM}+\alpha$' model (first shown in Fig.~\ref{fig:continue_cdm}).

-Note, due to the more accurate gravity also the estimate of the total energy changes, this explains the gap in the lower panel in Fig.~\ref{fig:continue_sidm_more_accurate_grav}.
-We find that a stricter opening criterion improves energy conservation not only in the collisionless case but also when self-interactions are present.
-Overall, we are able to recover energy conservation at a level of a relative change of $10^{-5}$.
+We note that due to the more accurate gravity estimation, the estimate of the total energy also changes, thus explaining the gap in the lower panel in Fig.~\ref{fig:continue_sidm}.
+We find that a stricter opening criterion improves the energy conservation, not only in the collisionless case, but also when self-interactions are present.
+Overall, we are able to recover the energy conservation at a level of a relative change of $10^{-5}$.
 This is even better than during the core formation phase of the fiducial simulations.
-Moreover, the central density increases as expected; see the upper panel.
+Moreover, the central density increases as expected (see the upper panel for details).